-In my teaching guitar over 20 years, I find common errors when learning to play guitar can be easily addressed.
-Often students book into guitar lessons after some self-learning through YouTube or tab sites that have it a road block.
+It is not easy to play guitar.
+Over the 20 plus years of teaching guitar, I find common errors students make that can be easily addressed.
+Often students book into guitar lessons after some self-learning through YouTube or tab sites that have hit a road block.
+As a result, lessons can quickly help them solves these problems.
 Here are a few tips to address those common faults I see when trying to learn guitar.

 5 Ways to Play Guitar Better